 Achieving optimum energy efficiency involves both selecting efficient heating plant and controlling it effectively to ensure that no energy is wasted.

 The control strategy will need to be aligned to both the layout of the space and the ways in which different areas are used.

 For example, if there are some areas of the space that are used very occasionally it may be beneficial to zone the heating system so that those occasionally occupied spaces are not heated to the same temperature as areas where people are working all day.

 There will also be benefits to using timed control to bring the heating on before work starts to ensure the building is warm when people arrive and turn it off at the end of the working day.

 The morning pre-heat period can be combined with weather compensation control to adjust the pre-heating period in line with outdoor temperatures – the colder it is outside the longer the pre-heat period.

-As every warehouse is different it follows that there is no ‘off-the-shelf’ heating solution that will provide best performance and best value for every warehouse.
-Instead, it is important that heating system is designed to suit the specific requirements of each project, taking account of all of the factors discussed above.
+As every warehouse is different it follows that there is no ‘off-the-shelf’ heating solution that will provide the best performance and best value for every warehouse.
+Instead, it is important that the heating system is designed to suit the specific requirements of each project, taking account of all of the factors discussed above.

 It will also pay to work with specialists in this field who have the experience and knowledge to deliver the most appropriate solution.